Phonon assisted absorption in Transition Metal Dichalcogenide heterostructures: Results

-\textit{Results.}--- We now fit two models to reference data ~\cite{PhononData} for the $K-K$ and $\Gamma-K$ transitions, labeled by subscripts $\Gamma K$ and $K K$, respectively.
+We now fit two models to experimental data~\cite{PhononData} for the $\Gamma\rightarrow K$ and $K\rightarrow K$ transitions, labeled by subscripts $\Gamma K$ and $K K$, respectively.
 For simplicity, we assume a single vibrational mode with momentum-independent Fröhlich coupling and flat phonon dispersion.
-We also include only a single Wannier state, which is justified by the fact that the typical energy spacing between Wannier levels exceeds the spectral bandwidth of interest.
+We also include only a single Wannier exciton state, which is justified by the fact that the typical energy spacing between Wannier levels exceeds the spectral bandwidth of interest.

-The fits for both the $K-\Gamma$ and $K-K$ transitions using Model 1 and Model 2 are shown in Fig. (\ref{fig:combined}.a) and Fig. (\ref{fig:combined}.b), respectively.
+The fits to both transitions are shown in Fig.~\ref{fig:combined}(a) for Model I and Fig.~\ref{fig:combined}(b) for Model II, with the fitted parameters summarized in Table~\ref{tab:fitting_parameters}.
 We perform fits with the exciton energy fixed at the positions of two experimentally observed peaks (0.9 eV and 1.3 eV, respectively, as reported in [\onlinecite{PhysRevLett.123.247402}]).
 It is worth noting that the energy window between $\sim$ 1.0 eV and $\sim$ 1.2 eV is not experimentally accessible currently.
 As such the experimental data at the edges of this window are also susceptible to errors.
 The inclusion of interband transition leads to better agreement with the data.
 This is reflected both in the qualitative similarity and the improved $\chi^{2}$.
-However, the extracted temperatures are notably higher than the reported value temperature of 20 K (1.7 meV)~~\cite{PhononData}.
+However, the extracted temperatures ($T_{\rm fit} = 28.4$~meV $\approx 330$~K for Model I, $T_{\rm fit} = 23.2$~meV $\approx 270$~K for Model II) are notably higher than the reported sample temperature of 20~K (1.7~meV)~\cite{PhononData}.
 This discrepancy likely reflects local heating effects induced by focused laser heating, which are not captured by the ambient lattice temperature.
-Transport measurements at room temperature also show signatures of side-band oscillations~~\cite{PhononData} suggesting that an elevated temperature does not mitigate the formation of the vibronic phenomena.
+Transport measurements at room temperature also show signatures of side-band oscillations~\cite{PhononData} suggesting that an elevated temperature does not mitigate the formation of the vibronic phenomena.